-Generally, no anesthesia is needed for AHA peels since they cause only a slight stinging sensation when applied.
+Generally, no anesthesia is needed for AHA peels.
+That’s because they cause only a

-Protecting skin from the sun is important following AHA peels:
+Protecting your skin from the sun is important following AHA peels.

-Trichloroacetic acid (TCA).
-TCA can be used in many concentrations and is used to accomplish the following:
+TCA is used for stronger peels.
+It can be used in many concentrations and is used

-TCA can be used on the neck or other body areas, and may need pretreatment with Retin-A or AHA creams.
-This procedure is preferable for darker-skinned patients.
+TCA can be used on the neck or other body areas.
+It may need pretreatment with tretinoin

 Correct blotches caused by sun exposure, birth control pills, or aging